IreneFP/CS5112_Algorithms-and-DataStructures-CornellTech/README.md

 # Algorithms and Data Structures - Mini Projects
 CS5112 Algorithms and Data Structures for Applications - Cornell Tech

 This is a compilation of few different Algorithms and Data Structures mini projects that I completed in a team with Sachi Angle for the CS5112 course at Cornell Tech, NYC.
-Coded in Python.
+Developed in Python.

 Some solutions are not publicly available as requested by the professors.
 If interested in knowing more about these projects you can contact me at if76@cornell.edu.